OhSCbrr/ohsc-/docs/getting-started.md

 > For the best experience, it's recommended to use a Bluetooth dongle instead of your PC's built-in Bluetooth or the Lovense dongle, as those tend to have a shorter range or may cause lag.

+If you want to use the mobile version see [Configure Intiface Mobile (Optional)](/docs/intiface-on-mobile) and then continue to Step 3.

 ### 3. Configure PiShock (Skip to Step 4 if you don't use PiShock)

 #### 1. Retrieve Your Username

-1. Log in to your PiShock account.
+1. Log in to your [PiShock account](https://pishock.com/).
-2. Click on your Account in the top-right corner under Menu.
+2. Click on `Menu` in the top-right corner and then click on `Account` .
-3. Locate your Username and note it down, as it will be required later.
+3. Locate your `Username` and note it down, as it will be required later.

 #### 2. Generate Your API Key